medusa-project/kumquat/README.md

 2. Click the "Objects" button.
 3. Click the "Import" button.
 4. In the "Import Items" panel, make sure "Create" is checked, and click "Import."
-    * This will invoke a background job.
-Use `bin/rails jobs:workoff` to run it.
+This will invoke a background job.
 Wait for it to complete.

 ## Import the collection's metadata